About Certification

 • Block 3: Continuing to improve competence in the principles, techniques, and evaluations; considering primary issues and “putting it all together”

-• At the completion of each Block, the student will attend a Coaching Course at which the student will work one-on-one with a Coach.
-The coach will both guide and evaluate the student’s progress with the Techniques.
+• At the completion of each Block, the student will attend a Coaching session to work one-on-one with a Coach.
+The Coach will both guide and evaluate the student’s progress with the Techniques.
+Coaching sessions can require travel depending how far away the nearest coach lives.
+Passing scores are required to proceed to the next block of Mentoring.

-• At the third Coaching Course the student must demonstrate a certain level of proficiency in order to be able to go on to the Certification Completion Course.
-The final Coaching Course must be completed at least 3 weeks prior to attending the Certification Completion Course.
+• If, at the third Coaching session (after the third block of Mentoring), a student is planning on attending the Certification Completion Course, the student must demonstrate a certain level of proficiency with the Techniques before being able to register for the Certification Course.
+The final Coaching session must be completed at least 4 weeks prior to attending the Certification Course.

 Tuition: $2100 ($700 will be paid at the beginning of each Block)